Pose Estimation of a Thruster-Driven Bioinspired Multi-Link Robot: STATE ESTIMATION

-Observability describes whether a system’s initial state can be uniquely determined from its input–output behavior.
-Prerequisite knowledge of a system's observability conditions is a crucial aspect of system design, as it ensures the feasibility of state estimation for safe and efficient feedback control.
-Weak or unobservable conditions typically manifest in a state estimator as unbounded covariance growth and estimate divergence.
-Although we do not perform a formal nonlinear observability analysis in this work, prior studies on similar dead-reckoning multi-link systems using IMUs~\cite{Furukawa2021-vb, Andrews2025-it} suggest that this system is observable without control, assuming an initial position and heading state are provided.
-Moreover, while not presented here, simulation results demonstrated consistent filter tracking performance, further supporting system observability.
+Observability describes whether a system's initial state can be uniquely determined from its input–output behavior.
+Weakly observable or unobservable states typically manifest in a state estimator as unbounded covariance growth and divergence of the state estimate from the true state.
+Knowledge of a system's observability conditions is therefore a crucial aspect of system design, as it ensures the feasibility of state estimation for safe and efficient feedback control.
+While a formal nonlinear observability analysis is not presented in this work, prior studies on similar dead-reckoning multi-link systems using IMUs~\cite{Furukawa2021-vb, Andrews2025-it} suggest that this system is observable with active control, assuming an initial pose state is provided.
 As with any physical dead-reckoning system, drift and slow covariance growth in the position and heading estimates are inevitable, arising from measurement and process model errors accumulated through integration.